MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-08-19-static-c-analysis-with-pvs-studio.md

 }
 ```

-Compiling the program with lots of warnings turned on and fsanitize makes it seem like the program works fine, since it prints `42` successfully:
+Compiling this program with lots of warnings turned on and fsanitize makes it seem like the program works fine, since it prints `42` successfully:

 ```bash
 clang foo.c -Wall -Wextra -Werror -Wpedantic -fsanitize=address,undefined && ./a.out